 Judges evaluate each dog against a standard, which is the written description of the ideal for that breed.
-Once they get into their groups, you can’t judge a dachshund against an Irish wolfhound, so you are judging the dog against his standard of perfection and the same for the wolfhound.
+Once they get into their groups, you can’t judge a dachshund against an Irish wolfhound, so you're judging the dog against his standard of perfection and the same for the wolfhound.
 Judges understand what the breed was developed to do and they have to picture the dog doing that.
 This process goes to the very end, and the winner is judged against thousands of dogs.

-The competition will include two new breeds this year.
-The Russell terrier is a short-legged dog we all used to know and love as the Jack Russell terrier.
-There’s also the treeing walker coonhound.
 The American Kennel Club (AKC) determines when a breed is eligible for full privileges, including competing in a confirmation show.
 It sets the criteria based on conditions such as whether there is enough of the breed to justify inclusion.
 They can’t all be living on some farm in Montana, Frei says, and they have to have a parent club that advocates for them and helps watch over their breed and breed programs.
 Once the AKC is satisfied that a breed has met those requirements — and enough people are working hard to do it right — the dog is allowed to compete at the National Dog Show.

 4. This is set up differently than other dog shows.

 This is one of the last major dog shows to be "benched," meaning the dogs must stay in an area for the duration of the show when they are not in the ring.
 The Westminster Kennel Club — famous for its show, which is also "benched" show — says this is an important element.